nodejs/node/doc/api/cli.md

 added: v0.3.0
 -->

-When set to `1` colors will not be used in the REPL.
+When set, colors will not be used in the REPL.

 ### `NODE_EXTRA_CA_CERTS=file`
 <!-- YAML